 "You’re offended when you fear that it might be true." -@naval

 Even if things suck big time, I usually try to make fun and focus on the good things.
 Every time I get worked up about something, I try to stop and ask myself what concrete thing I can do about it myself right now.
 If I can think of something, I do it.
 If I can't, I try to focus on other productive thoughts.
 It's a simple choice that makes my life so much better.
 I choose not tp settle for the glass-half-full life.

 As Marcus Aurelius already said: “You have power over your mind - not outside events.
 Realize this, and you will find strength.”

 I know nothing.
 The moment you meet someone for the first time you know NOTHING about that person.
 Nothing about their past, their struggles or their childhood.
 We're horrible at mind-reading and assuming what the other person thinks or means, yet we still keep doing it.
 We like to put people into categories because it's easier for us to make sense of the world that way.
 It's biology and simple survival mechanics.
 Even if we think we're the smartest person in the world, making broad assumptions is usually the most unproductive way of thinking.

 It doesn't mean there are no evil people in this world, and surely some people just want to see the world burn.
 But I strongly believe in always giving the benefit of the doubt.
-That means I try NOT to jump to conclusions and always give people a chance to clarify their behavior even if other people have already jumped to their conclusions.
-Just reading the news, most people read only a headline online and already made up their mind.
+That means I try NOT to jump to conclusions and always give people a chance to clarify their behavior, even if other people have already made up their minds.
+Just reading the news, most people read only a headline online and let it decide what they believe for them.

 We live in a world where we value feelings over facts, and while this seems very human, it's also extremely dangerous and may be counterproductive in many cases.

 It's just impossible.
-Get rid of one-sided relationships and toxic people in your life.
-Give them one or two chances and then leave.
+I choose to get rid of one-sided relationships and toxic people in my life.
+I give them one or two chances and then I leave.
 I've spent years trying to be friends with certain people or wondered about "why don't they like me" until I found out this isn't about me, but about them.
-Don't run after people for too long.
+I don't run after people for too long.
 I move on and invest in the people who make my life better.

 I love making excuses because I'm a master procrastinator.
 The reasons I make excuses is due to many reasons, but mainly because of FOMO (Fear of Missing out) or because I'm just bad at taking risks that aren't necessarily calculated risks.

 And that applies to a lot of things.
-Shutting down a project, quitting your job or not leaving your hometown you hate so much.
-One of the tricks that helps me is usually to ask one simple question: "Will I regret quitting my job or taking this risk when I'm 60 years old?"
+Shutting down a project that's going nowhere, quitting your job or not leaving your hometown you hate so much.
+One of the tricks that helps me is usually to ask one simple question: "Will I regret quitting my job and taking this risk when I'm 60 years old?"
 Usually the answer is no. I might regret it in the short term, but in the long-term I'd probably regret more staying at my shitty full-time job than quitting it.

 I'm getting better at this myself.
 I used to always blame other people.
 I didn't tell them in their face, but I did it silently.
 I'd blame my boss for not promoting me, I'd blame my friends for not reaching out, I'd blame other people for making me feel miserable.

-I learned that if I feel there is something unfair, I can openly and respectfully talk about it.
-Some things I fixed within hours where I was silently being grumpy about it for over a year!
-Isn't that crazy?
+I learned that if I feel something is unfair, I can openly and respectfully talk about it.
+Some things I fixed within hours where I was silently being grumpy about it for over a year.

 I try to remind myself of this every single day.
 It's important to have strong opinions and educate yourself as much as possible.
 But it is as important to not make your opinions a fact that you can't stand up for.
 People who know me know that I have strong opinions, but they also know that the moment they give a good counter-argument, I'm the first one to give up my opinions and change my mind.
 It's not always like this, but I try.

 I believe very strongly in this attitude.
 Have opinions, share them, make yourself heard.
 But be open to challenge your own viewpoints.
-Strong opinions, but loosely held means that you have to remove the ego.
+Strong opinions, loosely held.
+It means that you have to remove the ego.
 Some of the biggest thinkers and wisest people in history have followed this principle.